 Why Webbee ๐ is different

 Imperal Cloud is the OS.
 Webbee ๐ is the agent that runs on it.
-This page makes two distinct, verifiable claims about Webbee โ both firsts in the AI industry, both structural, neither a marketing line.
+This page makes two distinct, verifiable claims about Webbee โ both structural firsts on the ICNLI AI Cloud OS, neither a marketing line.

-Claim 1 โ The world's first cloud-modular AI agent
+Claim 1 โ The first cloud-modular agent on an AI Cloud OS

 Webbee gains its powers from extensions at runtime โ not at training time, not at compile time, not in a hard-coded plugin store run by a single vendor.